dulangaj/alfred-zen-bookmarks/README.md

 ## Setup

-This workflow requires [jq](https://jqlang.github.io/jq/) to function.
-Can be installed via Homebrew with `brew install jq`
+This workflow requires [jq](https://jqlang.github.io/jq/) to function, which now comes preinstalled on macOS Sequoia 15.0.0 and later.

 ## Usage